 I am really result driven, so I am not someone who cares how many hours you spend in the office.
 We have a life-friendly environment.
 We don’t want someone to work so hard they burn out and leave.
 The balance between work and outside life is really important to me.

-What are the must-haves for being successful in SSG?
+What are the must-haves for being successful in IAGS?

 You need to love what you do.
 Unless you like writing software, and unless you like being an inspector and finding problems, you will not be successful.

 If you love what you do, we can teach you the rest.
 We can teach you how to write code, we can teach you how to do performance work.
 We can teach you anything, but you have to like it.